 - Using a broad spectrum sunscreen that protects from UVA and UVB – very important!
 Remember, you want to protect yourself against UVA (Aging) and UVB (Burning).
 Most sunscreens today will do just that but make sure you check the label and confirm it by reading the ingredients.

 - An SPF rating of at least 30+ – but don’t fall for the marketing hype.
 You stand to gain about 1% extra protection between SPF30+ and SPF50+ but it could cost you substantially more for that extra 1%.
 The additional ingredients needed to achieve an SPF50+ also come into play.

 At the end of the day, physical and chemical sunscreens are like comparing Apple/iOS and Google/Android mobile phones.
-Both are trying to achieve the same/similar outcome but go about it in very different way.
+Both are trying to achieve the same/similar outcome but go about it in a very different way.
 Some people opt for Apple, others opt for Google – for reasons that are often personal to them.

 Hopefully this article helps you make more informed decisions about your sunscreen purchase – a vital purchase all year.
 Avoid the marketing hype and ridiculous claims being made.
-Most them are are unsubstantiated and based on nothing more than opinions, theories or worse – bias manufacturer marketing.
+Most them are unsubstantiated and based on nothing more than opinions, theories or worse – bias manufacturer marketing.

 - Chemical vs. Physical Sunscreens: The Science (with video)

 - “Physical” vs. “chemical” sunscreens and other sunscreen myths